fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/FficeFPU.md

 in a filed or preliminary flight plan in addition to an updated value.
 The FficeFPU message template from the FF-ICE Message Application 1.1.0 further constrains the cardinality of these properties, and declares the properties suffixed "Previous" optional and their counterparts without suffix mandatory.

+This design comes with some limitations:
+- it technically allows the exchange of an `FficeFPU` message with an updated EOBT value only, i.e. without the previous EOBT value, which is not allowed according to the FF-ICE/IG.
-This designs implies that it becomes impossible to omit a mandatory property without suffix in the FficeFPU even when there is no change.
+- it makes it impossible to omit a mandatory property (without suffix previous) even when there is no change.

 The encoding rules described above aims to address these limitations.